rohitkumbhar/surmai/README.md

 # Surmai
 Surmai is a personal travel planning application.

 # Rationale
 As avid travellers, we (me & SO) split up the planning tasks e.g. booking plane tickets and making dinner reservations etc, with the receipts / confirmation emails being in our own respective inboxes.
-These emails were tagged but were not necessarily organized in the order in which things would happen.
+These emails were tagged but were not necessarily organized chronologically.
 It was also a huge pain to find the right email at the right time, especially given some low bandwidth connections.

+I've been a Backend software engineer for the last ~20 years.
+My last professional interaction with Javascript was pre jQuery days when Internet Explorer 5 demanded we test the `navigator` every time something was to be written.
+I have been exposed to the "new" Javascript at my current job as a necessity and decided to use this project as a learning opportunity.

 Surmai was built to solve 3 particular challenges while planning a trip: